tyler-insight/insight-2017/work/_posts/2000-02-20-roehl-brochure.md

 ---

 Roehl, a trucking company with over 50 years of success needed a brochure introducing their transportation services to prospective customers.
-Insight delivered with an eye-catching dimensional,  die-cut piece that safely passed by their competition.
+Insight delivered with an eye-catching, dimensional,  die-cut piece that safely passed by their competition.

 <div class="images">
 <img class="half first fit" data-aos="fade-up" data-featherlight="/img/projects/roehl-brochure/roehl-brochure-cover.jpg"